kp-tech/fshlvm/README.md

 In order to use FsHlvm you will want to check the following:

 1. Example F# code under FsHlvm.Main.
-2. Tests F# code under FsHlvm.Tests.
+2. Tests F# code under FsHlvm.Core.Tests.

 ### Editing the Project with Visual Studio, Xamarin Studio or MonoDevelop